caltechlibrary/foliage/docs/installation.md

 # Installation

-There are multiple ways of installing Urial, ranging from downloading a self-contained, single-file, ready-to-run program, to installing it as a typical Python program using `pip`.
+There are multiple ways of installing Foliage, ranging from downloading a self-contained, single-file, ready-to-run program, to installing it as a typical Python program using `pip`.
 Please choose the alternative that suits you.

 ## Preliminary requirements